Origine des grains de café: pourquoi le terroir change tout dans votre tasse

 THE COFFEE JOURNAL · ORIGINS

-Coffee plants thrive at high altitudes, where cool nights slow down the ripening of the cherries.
+Coffee plants thrive at altitude, where cool nights slow the ripening of the cherries.

 Origin of coffee beans: why terroir changes everything in your cup